 The school gains a realistic picture of their current environmental and sustainability performance inside and outside of the classroom by doing an Environmental Review.
-The review is led by the Eco-Committee and should enable them to see how well (or not) the school is performing across all nine Eco-School topics.
+The review is led by the Eco-Committee and should enable them to see how well (or not) the school is performing across all ten Eco-School topics.

 Your school should not pay for additional support from third parties in order to carry out Step 2 let your pupils take the lead!